 The Royal Palace and Patan Museum:

 Patan Museum was inaugurated in 1997 by King Birendra Bir Bikram Shah.
-The Patan museum holds one of the finest collections of religious art and craft in Nepal with a display of numerous Buddhism and Hinduism religious significance and Cultural artifacts.
+The Patan Museum holds one of the finest collections of religious art and craft in Nepal with a display of numerous Buddhist and Hindu religious significance and Cultural artifacts.
 It also has some of the most exquisite traditional Newari crafts and bronze statues.
-The museum entrance fee is included in your Patan Durbar Square ticket, so you won't have to pay more to explore the Patan museum.
+The museum entrance fee is included in your Patan Durbar Square ticket, so you won’t have to pay more to explore the Patan Museum.

 Patan Museum